-This post is sponsored in partnership with California Giant Berry Farms.
-I am honored to be a CalGiant Berry Ambassador for the third year, and I thank you for continuing to support the brands that help Fit Mitten Kitchen bring you new recipes!
+This post was originally sponsored in partnership with California Giant Berry Farms in 2019.
+I am honored to be a CalGiant Berry Ambassador and I thank you for continuing to support the brands that help Fit Mitten Kitchen bring you new recipes!

 I’m not sure what I would do if I couldn’t get berries all. the. time.
 Thankfully, California Giant Berry Farms is able to produce and supply us with high-quality berries year round.